Telescope Resources and More

 Properly aligned optics are important for a crisp view of celestial objects.
 The two links below provide a good discussion and illustration of the process for a Newtonian Reflector:

-For a guide to collimating your Newtonian or Schmidt-Cassegrain telescope without tools, see this procedure documented by the folks from Sky & Telescope at the link below:
+For a guide to collimating your Newtonian or Schmidt-Cassegrain telescope without tools, the folks from Sky & Telescope document a special procedure at this link.

-Although there are numerous collimation tools, including laser collimators, the use of a relatively inexpensive “collimation cap” (shown to the right) may be all you need to perform a reasonably precise mirror alignment for your Newtonian reflector.
-These caps are available from vendors, like the one at the link below:
+Although there are numerous collimation tools, including laser collimators, the use of a relatively inexpensive “collimation cap” may be all you need to perform a reasonably precise mirror alignment for your Newtonian reflector.
+These caps are available from vendors, like the one at this link.

 How to Clean Your Optics